Generalized prolate spheroidal functions: algorithms and analysis: Quadratures for band-limited functions

-We will show in Remark \ref{1560} that accurately computing functions of the form of (\ref{2800}) can be done using a quadrature rule that integrates GPSFs. \end{remark} The following lemma shows that (\ref{2800}) is well represented by an expansion in GPSFs.
-This lemma will be used to construct quadrature nodes for bandlimited functions. \begin{lemma} For all real numbers $r,\rho \in (0,1)$,
+We will show in Remark \ref{1560} that accurately integrating functions of the form of (\ref{2800}) can be done using a quadrature rule that integrates GPSFs. \end{remark}

+The following lemma shows that (\ref{2800}) is well represented by an expansion in GPSFs.
+This lemma will be used to construct quadrature nodes for integrating bandlimited functions. \begin{lemma} For all real numbers $r,\rho \in (0,1)$,

 where $J_{p/2}$ is a Bessel function, $\Phi_{0,n}$ is defined in (\ref{5.100}) and $\beta_{0,i}$ is defined in (\ref{7.20}). \end{lemma} \begin{proof} Since $\Phi_{0,i}$ are complete in $L^2[0,1]_{r^{p+1}}$,